 4. Develop Your "Soft Skills" & Production Efficiency

 - Patient Education & Case Acceptance: Your ability to compassionately explain treatment needs directly influences practice revenue.
-Hygienists who excel at this are invaluable.
+Hygienists who excel at this are highly valued.

 - Time Management: Efficiently managing your schedule to stay on time while maintaining quality care increases daily production.